Brooklands, Sarisbury: History

 The writers Jane Austen and A. A. Milne were frequent guests at the house.
 Austen's cousin was the first wife of Admiral Williams.
 Milne's wife, Daphne, was raised at Brooklands.

 In a 2005 article Country Life described Brooklands as "[epitomising] the very best of Englishness" and that "Historically, architecturally and horticulturally, Brooklands's pedigree is faultless".

 In 2005 Brooklands was put up for sale with Knight Frank for £5.3 million.
 The estate included 29 acres of grounds with 160 yards of river frontage.

 Gardens

 The house has 29 acres of grounds and landscaped gardens with a summer house and swimming pool.
 The grounds were laid out by Humphrey Repton, the formal gardens to the east, west and south were designed by Gertrude Jekyll.
 Jekyll's designs for the house feature lawns, banks of azaleas and rhododendrons and herbaceous borders.
+2024 The original gardens to the North East were returned to the Brooklands estate and the removal of the property on the land removed.